sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 The migration process is now complete.

-You should be able to log into your instance and verify that your both previous users and configuration are still present.
+You should be able to log into your instance and verify that previous users and configuration are still present.
+Repositories may take awhile to clone and index, but their names should be immediately visible in the site admin repositories list.
+Wait for repositories to clone and verify the new Sourcegraph instance works as expected.

-It is now safe to tear down the host running the `sourcegraph/server` instance.
+After verifying the new instance is functional, you can tear down the old `sourcegraph/server` single Docker container Sourcegraph instance.